 This is the first case where the main storyline can be “put on hold”: There are a total of four shrines on the Great Plateau, and while the Old Man is pointing you at the closest, all four will eventually be required, and can be completed in any order, so feel free to take the game how you please.
 However, the Oman Au Shrine is the closest, so we’ll start there.
 There are a number of ways to navigate towards the Shrine, but it is a fairly safe route no matter which path you choose.

 Shrines serve two main functions.
-Simply arriving at the shrine and putting the Sheikah Slate on the pedestal will unlock the shrine as a teleport spot, which can be traveled to at any time (even when within a shrine or dungeon).
+Simply arriving at the shrine and putting the Sheikah Slate on the pedestal will unlock the shrine as a quick-warp location, which can be traveled to at any time (even when within a shrine).
 The secondary function is to enter the shrine and complete it.
 If you save the shrine for later, the inner portion of the icon will show as red on the map.
 When all treasure chests within the shrine are collected, a treasure chest icon will show next to its name on the map when it is selected.
 And finally, shrines that are not unlocked will show as red in the world, shrines that are unlocked but not completed will show as blue with a red top, and completed shrines show as blue.

 Here you will find the Magnesis Trial.
 Run over to the pedestal and insert the Sheikah Slate to get the Magnesis Rune.
-This allows Link to interact with and move metallic objects from a distance, even heavy ones.
+This allows Link to interact with and move most metallic objects from a distance.
 When using the Magnesis Rune, targets made of metal will be highlighted to help find them.
-Use Magnesis to lift one or both of the two large metallic rectangles that are on the ground floor, revealing a pathway.
+Use Magnesis to lift one or both of the two large metallic plates that are on the ground here, revealing a pathway.
 Drop down below and climb out of the water if you’ve fallen into it.
 Run ahead and climb the steps.

 Here you will find a large wall and looking at it, one of the blocks is different than the rest and is made of metal.
 Another metal block is also in the corner.
 The rest of the blocks can easily be maneuvered by pushing against them with a metal block using Magnesis.
 Move the blocks out of the way, or create a staircase over them, and continue.